timgilbert/narwhal/README.md

 - Lib: implementation should just be a single list
 - UI: gql interface to detect connected hardware
   - Live-edit mode for grid if it's there
+- General: maybe should think about time in terms of FPS and have the runner pass the current time into the timeline (versus pausing x ms)